Industry Strategic Science and Technology Plans (ISPs) Platform

 Bamboo Industry Profile

 Bamboo is one of the most economically significant non-timber forest products globally.
 It belongs to the family of grasses, Gramineae or Poaceae, and is a high-value crop given its many uses involving food and material for buildings, bridges, and furniture.
-With its ability to mitigate flood and soil erosion, bamboo has various economic and ecological benefits.
+Moreover bamboo has theĀ ability to mitigate flood and soil erosion.
+It hasĀ various economic and ecological benefits.Ā

 Problems in the Industry

-Bamboo has disadvantages like susceptibility to insect and fungal attack, small diameter, thin-walled and hollow conditions.
-Like any industry, the bamboo industry is also beset with problems and challenges.
-Among the many issues and challenges are as follows: pests and diseases, low supply of bamboo raw materials, quality poles, and planting materials; low survival rate for macro-propagation; limited technology for shoot production and marketing strategies; high cost of processed products; and weak transfer of technology strategies.
+Like any industry,Ā bamboo industry is also beset with problems and challenges.
+Among the many issues and challenges are as follows: Insufficient raw materials ;Ā source of quality poles, and planting materials; accurate information about the bamboo industry, low quality bamboo products, limited technology for shoot production and marketing strategies; slow generation and transfer of new bamboo technologies, unsustainable local and foreign markets, Inaccessible financing, inadequate incentives, and high cost of bamboo processing machineries .
 There should also be initiatives to address the gaps and issues on the following:

 • Reliable and updated data on bamboo supply and location